The

 have never understood why so

-many responsible people
+many otherwise responsible

-can fall for the well-known
+people can fall for the well-known

 red herring fallacy of